-Originally nicknamed the Huffman Blocks due to Dayton’s Huffman family’s ground up involvement in bringing this block to fruition, The David building represents the vibrant core of what the district will become.
+Originally nicknamed the Huffman Blocks due to Dayton’s Huffman family’s ground up involvement in bringing this block to fruition, The Huffman building represents the vibrant core of what the district will become.

 At 24,000 sq. ft. of street level space being transitioned into Retail, Lifestyle,

 Café, Wellness, and Restaurant space, plus 68 urban lofts designed for inspirational

 living, and a 22,000 square foot greenspace/park/gathering space on the roof-deck 5 stories above the street, the David Building will represent the cultural and economic core of the neighborhood.